 What is CPM?
 (Cost Per Mille)

 Who controls it?
-The advertiser market.
+The advertising market.

 What is RPM?
 (Revenue Per Mille)